debuggy/vscodeConfig/README.md

 - **GitLens**

   A better git tool for VSCode.
 Actually I seldom used this extension even though it does have powerful functions.
 I prefer use git cli commands instead.

+- **TSLint**

+  Typescript code style checking. **Note**: there is an alternative plugin [tslint-language-service](https://github.com/angelozerr/tslint-language-service) for tslint.
+If you use the plugin, you should better NOT install this extension.

 - To be added